maxviazov/Spring-Frameworks-/Upgrading-to-Spring-Framework-6.x.md

 [27697](https://github.com/spring-projects/spring-framework/issues/27697).

-The Kotlin extension function to `WebTestClient.ResponseSpec::expectBody` now returns the Java `BodySpec` type, and no longer uses the workaround type `KotlinBodySpec`.
-Spring 6.0 uses Kotlin 1.6, which fixed the bug that needed this workaround ([KT-5464](https://youtrack.jetbrains.com/issue/KT-5464)).
+The Kotlin extension function to `WebTestClient.ResponseSpec::expectBody` now returns the Java `BodySpec` type, and no longer uses the workaround type `KotlinBodySpec`.Spring 6.0 uses Kotlin 1.6, which fixed the bug that needed this workaround ([KT-5464](https://youtrack.jetbrains.com/issue/KT-5464)).
+This means that `consumeWith` is not longer available.